15 Top Insurtech VCs Active Right Now

 6. Core Innovation Capital

-Core Innovation Capital is a venture firm that invests in companies committed to empowering small businesses.
-They support startups across the fintech and insurtech sectors, providing capital from the seed stage through to later growth rounds.
+Core Innovation Capital is a venture capital firm that invests in companies building financial technology for small businesses and consumers.
+They are active in the FinTech and InsurTech sectors, backing founders from the seed stage through later growth rounds.

-The firm has a strong track record of successful exits, including the NerdWallet IPO and the acquisitions of companies like Coverhound and Bestow.
-This history demonstrates their ability to guide companies toward significant outcomes and market leadership.
+The firm has a history of backing companies that achieve significant outcomes, including the IPO of NerdWallet and acquisitions of Coverhound and Bestow.
+This track record points to their ability to identify and support businesses with strong market potential.

-- Industries of focus: Financial Services, FinTech, and InsurTech
+- Industries of focus: Financial Services, FinTech, InsurTech

 - Geographical presence: San Francisco, California